kausters/repo/readme.md

 To build packages, run `make` from root folder.
 If successful, the packages will be placed into the upload/deb folder.
 The upload folder will also contain copies of the repository information from /repo, for easier uploading.

 To remove compiled packages and copied repository information run `make clean`.

+## Dependencies

+The build script is made for OS X and requires dpkg and gzip.